techthoughts2/pwshPlaces/docs/Find-BingPlace.md

 ## DESCRIPTION
 Performs a find place request with provided parameters.
 A text search is performed that returns a list of business entities.
-By default the location bias is IP based.
+By default, the location bias is IP based.
 Location bias and language can be controlled via parameters.

 ## EXAMPLES